 Mary Grace has decades of experience in family law and mediation, and she continues to mediate family law cases and handle family law matters.
-She has been named a Certified Lecturer by the Louisiana Bar Association for multiple years and established annual mediation seminars, in which she lectured on mediation and family law topics with the group Conflict Resolutions, LLC, including psychologists and family therapists.
+She has been named a Certified Lecturer by the Louisiana Bar Association for multiple years and established annual mediation seminars, at which she lectured on mediation and family law topics with the group Conflict Resolutions, LLC, including psychologists and family therapists.
 She has taught several paralegal courses on family law and legal writing.
 Notably, Mary Grace has drafted current litigation and saw it through the legislation process, which revamped La.
 Rev. Stat. § 9:374 to permit a spouse to gain use of funds in necessitous situations, enabling the spouse to leave an abusive home during a divorce.
 She recently served as a guest lecturer on the reasons to choose the alternative of Domestic Mediation in Spetses, Greece, in a program created by Thanassi Yiannopoulos, considered by many to be the father of the modern-day Louisiana Civil Code.

-For several years, Mary Grace has served as a member of the Alliance for Good Government and the Professional Women of St. Tammany.
+For several years, Mary Grace has served as a member of the Alliance for Good Government and was a member of the Professional Women of St. Tammany.
 From 2010 to 2015, she served as Captain of the North Shore Mardi Gras Krewe Of Lyra, which forged an alliance with the National Alliance on Mental Illness (NAMI).
 Mary Grace is currently an active member and proponent of NAMI.
-She is also well-known in the local songwriting community and currently serves as a Founding Board Director for Ozone Music and Educational Foundation, a non-profit organization dedicated to enhancing educational opportunities and providing instruments through a scholarship program to deserving St. Tammany students with an interest in Songwriting, which further established an annual songwriting festival on the North Shore at the Mandeville Trailhead in 2018.
+She is also well-known in the local songwriting community.
+She currently serves as a Founding Board Director for Ozone Music and Educational Foundation, a non-profit organization dedicated to enhancing educational opportunities and providing instruments through a scholarship program to deserving St. Tammany students with an interest in Songwriting, which further established an annual songwriting festival on the North Shore at the Mandeville Trailhead in 2018.